JeffHing/extend-this/README.md

 * An extensible set of methods for applying preselected filters to object properties.
 * Detection of namespace collisions when merging object properties.
 * Ability to rename and redefine the default APIs according to your preferences.
-* Compatibility with CommonJS, AMD, and non-module build environments.
+* Compatible with CommonJS, AMD, and non-module build environments.
 * Less than 5K minified.

 ## Installation